New Jersey Religious Divorce Lawyer

 Two examples of the religious divorce process are the get in Judaism or a declaration of nullity in the Catholic faith.
 In the get, spouses wishing to divorce will work with their rabbi or a rabbinical court to officially end a marriage allowing each spouse to remarry or date.
 In a Catholic declaration of nullity, one spouse petitions a religious tribunal for a marriage to be retroactively declared invalid on one of several grounds required at the beginning of a marriage.

-These are all religious processes independent of a court or a lawyer’s purview.
+As a New Jersey religious divorce attorney could explain, these are all religious processes independent of a court or a lawyer’s purview.
 However, when there are clauses in a marital agreement or divorce proceedings that would require spouses to cooperate and participate in religious separation proceeding, the court may be able to require their compliance.

 This process can be more complicated if spouses come from different faiths.
 However, even if an individual comes from a faith that does not permit divorce, both parties may still pursue a civil, legal divorce.